OpenInternet/saferjourno/content/chapters/chapter-5.en.md

 - Journalists normally have a process for backing up important documents but may be less likely to be backing up content on their phone.
 - As journalists are normally working to a deadline they may not prioritise time to learn about encryption.
 - Journalists are likely to not have had sufficient training in how to secure materials.
-- Some forms of encryption may be illegal in the country the journalist is working in and/or travelling to.
+- Some forms of encryption may be illegal in the country the journalist is working in or travelling to.

 ## Training digital security for the first time?